 Great with fresh dates, Lou Berger Pichin will gently embrace with its delicacy a potato and thyme pie, a fresh peas creamy soup or extra-thin mother yeast bread slices quickly toasted.
-For all the lovers of the "sweet & savoury" style, its features make it excellent with shortcrust pastry with caramelised gs prepared with Burro 1889
+For all the lovers of the "sweet & savoury" style, its features make it excellent with shortcrust pastry with caramelised figs prepared with Burro 1889.

 POACHED EGG, LOU BERGIER, WILD HERBS.INGREDIENTS: dandelion, burdock and rosemary, 1 egg, Lou Bergier.
 Blanch the wild herbs in boiling water for few seconds.

 Boil water in a pan with a tablespoon of white wine vinegar, salt slightly and use the handle of a spoon to quickly stir the water in one direction until it's all smoothly spinning around, break the egg in the centre of the whirlpool and leave for 45 seconds/1 minute.
 After this, drain it provisionally on a plate covered with a sheet of kitchen towel.
 In the meantime, toss and toast some stale bread in a pan with a drop of extra virgin olive oil.
 In another pan, toss the previously blanched wild herbs with a drop of extra virgin olive oil and salt to taste.
 Place the toasted bread on a plate, add the wild herbs and poached egg and grate the Lou Bergier on top with the larger part of the grater.